datacarpentry/image-processing/episodes/09-connected-components.md

 This operation takes a binary image as an input.
 Usually, the `False` value in this image is associated with background pixels, and the `True` value indicates foreground, or object pixels.
 Such an image can be e.g. produced with thresholding.
-Given a thresholded image, CCA produces a new _labeled_ image with one integer number for each pixel.
+Given a thresholded image, CCA produces a new _labeled_ image with integer pixel values.
-Pixels with the same number, belong to the same object.
+Pixels with the same value, belong to the same object.

 We use the thresholding script as a starting point to write a program, that prints the number of objects in an image.